Waste Diversion Rate

 - The Waste Management Division of the Public Works Department compiles annual waste tonnage data.

-- The Region of Peel carefully separates and tracks how much waste is collected through recycling, organics, yard waste, and hazardous household waste programs, as well as waste that goes to landfill.
+- The Region of Peel carefully separates and tracks how much material is collected through its various programs, including recycling, organics, yard waste, and hazardous household waste programs, as well as waste that goes to landfill.

 What progress are we making?

-- Experienced a 0.5 point decrease from 2016 but maintained an improved Waste Diversion Rate of 4.8 points over 2015 rates, resulting in a Waste Diversion Rate of 49.5% in 2017.
+- Experienced a 0.6 point increase from 2017 and maintained an improved Waste Diversion Rate of 5.4 points over 2015 rates, resulting in a Waste Diversion Rate of 50.1% in 2018.

-- To reach our long–term waste diversion target of 75% by 2034, the Region of Peel is working closely with the Province of Ontario to continue to enhance our waste management program.
+- To reach our long–term waste diversion target of 75% by 2034, the Region of Peel will align with Federal, and Provincial waste related initiatives to enhance our waste management program.

 - Peel Region will benefit economically, socially and environmentally by: